jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

     _Creating a new firewall rule_

-1. In Visual Studio's SQL Server Object Explorer (SSOE), right-click the node representing the database server that you deployed in the previous exercise and select **New Query...**.
+1. In Visual Studio's SQL Server Object Explorer (SSOE), right-click the node representing the SQL Database server that you deployed in the previous exercise and select **New Query...**.

     ![Starting a new query](Images/vs-select-new-query-01.png)